xarthurx/IG-Mesh/README.md

 The library is developed for the general architecture, design, and fabrication community, hoping to provide solutions for low-level mesh operation to resolve the long-lasting pain for mesh processing on the [Rhino](https://www.rhino3d.com) \& [Grasshopper](https://www.grasshopper3d.com) platform.

 ## Download & Installation (TODO)
-The most recent release version can be found in the release section.
+Pre-compiled releases are available on the [GitHub repo](https://github.com/xarthurx/IG-Mesh):

+1. Download the `.zip` file for your OS from [the latest release](https://github.com/xarthurx/IG-Mesh/releases/latest).
+2. Unzip the `.zip` file and put the folder into you "Grasshopper Component Folder".
+3. Restart Rhino and Grasshopper.

-The [project page](_blank) on [Food4Rhino](https://www.food4rhino.com/en) also holds major release version of this library.
+The [project page on Food4Rhino](https://www.food4rhino.com/en) also holds major release versions of this library.

 ## Library credit